leon332157/cs230_uca/ssh-key.md

 notepad $HOME/.ssh/config
 ```

-and paste (make sure the lines are indented)
+Now put these into the files (make sure the lines are indented)

 ```bash
 Host edlab